greninger-lab/RAVA_Pipeline/README.md

 >
 > Passage: Sample name to be displayed on html

-> [!WARNING]
-> If you want to include numbers only for the passage name, you can add quotation marks around the Passage entries.
-IE "1234".

 | Sample |	Passage |
 | --- | --- |
 Example_fastq/SRR24099553.fastq |	SRR24099553